vicmoh/convex-hull/README.md

 # Convex Hull

-Program to find points of creating edges of outer perimeter also known as Convex Hull
+A program to find points for creating the edges of outer perimeter also known as Convex Hull

 ### About the program

-Name: Vicky Mohammad

-A program that finds the total number of inversions in an array, as well as analyzing the number of executions of the basic operation, fining the total number of hull points of convex hull, and determining the eﬃciency class.
+A program also finds the total number of inversions in an array, as well as analyzing the number of executions of the basic operation, finding the total number of hull points of convex hull, and determining the eﬃciency class.

 ### How to run the program